revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 <img src="figures/tikz/fullmod.png" width="800" />
 {% figcaption %}
 The complete graphical model used in the analysis described in this tutorial.
+This explicit representation of the model expands on the modular version depicted in {% ref fig_overview_gm %}.
+The model components are defined in the box on the right.
+To simplify the model, we do not represent the components accounting for fossil age uncertainty illustrated in {% ref fig_tipsampling_gm %}.
 {% endfigcaption %}
 {% endfigure %}